The Noisy Work of Uncertainty Visualisation Research: A Review: Introduction

-Reviews on uncertainty visualisation rarely offer tried and tested rules for effective uncertainty visualisation, but rather, they comment on the \emph{difficulties} faced when trying to summarise the field. \citet{Kinkeldey2014} found most experimental methods to be ad hoc, with no commonly agreed upon methodology, formalisations, or greater goal of describing general principals. \citet{Hullman2016} noticed there is a serious noise issue in the data coming from uncertainty visualisation experiments.
-She commented on the prevalence of confounding variables that make it unclear as to what exactly caused a subjects poor performance on a set of particular questions.
-Mistakes due to misunderstanding visualisations, misinterpreting questions, and incorrectly applying heuristics are all combined into a single error value. \citet{Spiegelhalter2017} commented that different plots are good for different things, and disagreed with the goal of identifying a universal best plot for all people and circumstances. \citet{Griethe2006} did not identify common themes, but instead listed the findings and opinions of a collection of papers. \citet{uncertchap2022} summarised several cognitive effects that repeatedly arise in uncertainty visualisation experiments, however these effects were each discussed in isolation as a list of considerations an author might make rather than an overarching theory of rules for effective uncertainty visualisation.
-While these reviews are thorough in scope, none discuss how the existing literature contribute to the broader goal of uncertainty visualisation.
-The problem faced by the literature is easily summarised with a famous quote by Henri Poincaré.
+As nice as this sentiment is, it turns out to be easier said than done.
+Reviews on uncertainty visualisation rarely offer tried and tested rules for effective uncertainty visualisation, instead commenting on the difficulties faced when trying to summarise the field. \citet{Kinkeldey2014} found most experimental methods to be ad hoc, with no commonly agreed upon methodology, formalisations, or a greater goal of describing general principles. \citet{Hullman2016} noticed there is a serious noise issue in the field, with noise from participants misunderstanding visualisations, misinterpreting questions, and incorrectly applying heuristics, overwhelming any information we can glean from studies. \citet{MacEachren2005} identified so much contradicting evidence that they spent an entire page discussing the conflicting evidence for the question ``Should I map uncertainty to colour hue?'' \citet{Spiegelhalter2017} concluded that different plots are good for different things, arguing against a universal best plot for all people and circumstances. \citet{uncertchap2022} summarised several cognitive effects that repeatedly arise in uncertainty visualisation experiments; these effects were each discussed in isolation as a list of considerations rather than an overarching theory for effective uncertainty visualisation.

 \begin{quote} ``Science is built up of facts, as a house is built of stones; but an accumulation of facts is no more a science than a heap of stones is a house.'' - Henri Poincaré (1905) \end{quote}